 - How many other couples has the wedding venue turned away for your reserved date?

 - What is the likelihood of finding another couple for that wedding date?

-Due to these factors, we’ve elected to use a graduated rescheduling fee based upon the length of notice prior to your current wedding date that you provide the venue.
+Due to these factors, if you’d like to reschedule your wedding date, there is a rescheduling fee in addition to your original agreement.
+The graduated rescheduling fee is based upon the length of notice prior to your current wedding date that you provide the venue.

-- 11 months in advance – 15% of the venue fee for the new date selected,or $1000, whichever is greater.
+- 11 months in advance – 15% of the venue fee for the new date selected, or $1500, whichever is greater.